peak-scale/observability-tenancy/docs/proxy/configuration.md

   # When no tenant ID is defined via namespace annotations, use the namespace name as tenant ID.
   # This has priority over the `default` tenant ID.
   setNamespaceAsDefault: false

+  # Set this value to add the evaluated tenant as label on the data set.
+  # If empty, no label is added
+  tenantLabel: ""

   # If true will use the tenant ID of the inbound request as the prefix of the new tenant id.
   # Will be automatically suffixed with a `-` character.